AxeBearDev/php-magic/docs/properties.md

 # Properties

 Inspects your class documentation for `@property`, `@property-read`, and `@property-write` tags and adds the corresponding magic methods to your class so that those properties work.
-You can optionally add configuration to any of the properties with the `#[Property]` attribute.
+You can optionally add configuration to any of the properties with the `#[MagicProperty]` attribute.

 ## Basic Usage